jguffey/enterprise-stack/README.md

 # Issues

 - SPA health check doesn't seem to run correctly.
+  - Theory was that the CMD wasn't returning control back from the run scropt, but now, using pm2 to get this to run in the background, I'm still having the issue.

+# Room For Improvement

+- Take a look at security, user for docker images, etc.
 - Backend structure is annoying, app/app?
 That sucks!
   - I think I'll have to find and use a different flask image.

-# Room For Improvement

-- Take a look at security, user for docker images, etc.